return42/sphkerneldoc/linux_src_doc/include/linux/rhashtable_h.rst

 It is safe to call this function from atomic context.

-Will trigger an automatic deferred table resizing if the size grows beyond the watermark indicated by \ :c:func:`grow_decision`\  which can be passed to \ :c:func:`rhashtable_init`\ .
+Will trigger an automatic deferred table resizing if residency in the table grows beyond 70%.

 .. _`rhltable_insert_key`: